Rory-Sullivan/Rory-Sullivan.github.io/experience.md

 TypeScript on the frontend, and a MySQL database.

 In addition I have extensive experience with Python for both scripting and web development.
-Rust is my currently my language of choice for personal projects.
+Rust is currently my language of choice for personal projects.

 I am currently looking for new roles in backend web development.